apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Depending on how much work the triggers are doing, you can fit from hundreds to tens of thousands of triggers on a single ``triggerer`` host.
 By default, every ``triggerer`` will have a capacity of 1000 triggers it will try to run at once; you can change this with the ``--capacity`` argument.
 If you have more triggers trying to run than you have capacity across all of your ``triggerer`` processes, some triggers will be delayed from running until others have completed.

 Airflow tries to only run triggers in one place at once, and maintains a heartbeat to all ``triggerers`` that are currently running.
-If a ``triggerer`` dies, or becomes partitioned from the network where Airflow's database is running, Airflow will automatically re-schedule triggers that were on that host to run elsewhere (after waiting 30 seconds for the machine to re-appear).
+If a ``triggerer`` dies, or becomes partitioned from the network where Airflow's database is running, Airflow will automatically re-schedule triggers that were on that host to run elsewhere (after waiting (2.1 * ``triggerer.job_heartbeat_sec``) seconds for the machine to re-appear).

 This means it's possible, but unlikely, for triggers to run in multiple places at once; this is designed into the Trigger contract, however, and entirely expected.
 Airflow will de-duplicate events fired when a trigger is running in multiple places simultaneously, so this process should be transparent to your Operators.